-Students who must obtain enrollment verification for insurance purposes, housing, student discounts, etc. can print a verification online at myBay > Current Students > Registrar > Verification > Clearinghouse.
-This will take the student to a secure website administered by the National Student Clearinghouse.
+Students who must obtain enrollment verification for insurance purposes, housing, student discounts, etc. can print a verification through the National Student Clearinghouse online at myBay > Current Students > Registrar > Verification > Clearinghouse.
 Select "Obtain an Enrollment Certificate" and print the document.

 Students may also print In-School Deferment Forms through the Clearinghouse at myBay > Current Students > Registrar > Verification > Clearinghouse.
 This provides a direct link to the student's lender for a form.